etopiei/blog/README.md

 The software behind my blog.

-The only dependencies are PHP and Python.
+The only dependency is PHP.

-Super simple and lightweight.

 ## Install Instructions